YosefLab/FastProject/README.md

 Installing FastProject
 -----------------
 FastProject is written in Python 2.7 and has a few dependencies.

 To simplify the install process, we have created an install file for each platform that will take care of everything.
+This method is recommended for users that do not regularly use Python.

 *Download the file, and move into the folder where you'd like to install the application before running*